dram-image1

 dr. sarah-marie belcastro, MathILy director and Lead Instructor ()

 sarah-marie earned her Ph.D. in mathematics from the University of Michigan in 1997 after majoring in mathematics and astronomy at Haverford College.
 Among her research areas, she is most passionate about topological graph theory. sarah-marie has been faculty at several institutions, ranging from small colleges to large universities, and she's been a major believer in discovery-based learning since her teacher training at Michigan.
 In addition to teaching at the college level, sarah-marie teaches enrichment classes at the Art of Problem Solving. sarah-marie taught as a senior staff member at the Hampshire College Summer Studies in Mathematics for 11 summers and co-directed that program for 4 summers.
 She is the inaugural director of MathILy and has taught there since 2013.
 She wrote the introductory textbook Discrete Mathematics with Ducks, which has much of the same tone students will find at MathILy.
-Outside of a global pandemic, you might run into sarah-marie at HMMT or ARML (Penn State).
+You might run into sarah-marie at HMMT Feburary.

 sarah-marie